6 weeks free NHS intermediate care – what happens next?

 Can you refuse NHS intermediate care?

-You can, but you shouldn’t need to.
-During your discharge assessment hospital staff should take into account your wishes and preferences, as well as your health and care needs.
+You can, but hopefully you won’t need to.
+During your discharge assessment hospital staff should take into account your wishes and preferences, as well as your ongoing health and they type of care needed when making discharge decisions.

 This means you (and your family if you wish) will be involved in the decisions about what type of support is most suitable and where it’ll take place.
-If you’d prefer to be cared for at home, but there is limited NHS care options available, the hospital may get your local adult social services involved to offer further support.
+If home care is your preferred option but there is limited NHS care options available, the hospital may get your local adult social services involved to offer further support.

-Myself or my loved one has just started intermediate care, what can we expect over the coming weeks?
+Myself or my loved one has just started post-discharge care, what can we expect over the coming weeks?

 You’ll likely have a diary that logs your care and the progress you’re making towards your goals.
 This information should be written clearly so that you can read and understand it.

-The period of time you receive intermediate services can be subject to change depending on the speed of your progress.
+The period of time you receive intermediate services can be subject to change depending on the speed of your progress, so you may not need it for the full 6-week period.
 If you’re worried or have any questions at any point about your care and recovery, you’ll be provided with the name and contact details of someone to talk to.

 What happens when intermediate care ends?

-If you reach the end of the 6 weeks period and need long-term care your care team should provide a plan for transferring to another care service and work with you to agree what happens next.
-This may involve speaking to social workers from your local council about other types of care, such as home help, daily care visits, or full-time home care.
+If you reach the end of the initial period and need long-term care your care team should provide a plan for transferring to another care service for additional care, and work with you to agree what happens next.
+This may involve speaking to social workers from your local council about other types of care, such as home help, daily care visits, or full-time live in care.

 You should also be told –